Skip to content

 Temperament and behaviour

 A Ragdoll cat is playful but not too demanding.
-They are affectionate, laid-back, calm and sociable - characteristics that make them perfect companions.
+They are affectionate, laid-back, calm and sociable – characteristics that make them perfect companions.
 They’ll get on with everyone, including other dogs and cats in the household.
-Known for being devoted to their owners, they have been nicknamed ‘puppy cats’.
+The Ragdoll breed is known for being devoted to their owners, they have been nicknamed ‘puppy cats’.

 Ragdolls are usually quiet and not particularly talkative.
 However, they can be vocal when interacting with their owner and they might meow or chatter when hungry or want attention.